 Human remains and objects and sites of an archaeological or historical nature

-The Contractor shall immediately notify the Secretary-General in writing within 24 hours of any finding in the Contract Area of any human remains of an archaeological or historical nature, or any object or site of a similar nature, and its location, including the preservation and protection measures taken.
-The Secretary-General shall transmit such information to the sponsoring State , to the State from which the remains originated, if known, to the Director General of the United Nations Educational, Scientific and Cultural Organization and to any other competent international organization.
-Following the finding of any such human remains, object or site in the Contract Area , and in order to avoid disturbing such human remains, object or site, no further Exploration or Exploitation shall take place, within a reasonable radius, until such time as the Council decides otherwise, after taking into account the views of the State from which the remains originated. , the Director General of the United Nations Educational, Scientific and Cultural Organization or any other competent international organization.
-[If the Council decides that exploration or exploitation cannot continue, the Contractor shall be compensated, including but not limited to the vicarious areas of equivalent size or value elsewhere or appropriate waiver of fees.
+The Contractor shall [] notify the Secretary-General in writing within 24 hours of any finding in the Contract Area of any human remains of an archaeological or historical [and paleontological] nature, or any object or site of a similar nature, and its location, including the preservation and protection measures taken.
+The Secretary-General shall transmit such information, [within 7 Days of receiving it] to the Sponsoring State [or State], to the State from which the remains, [object or site] originated, if known, to the Director General of the United Nations Educational, Scientific and Cultural Organization and to any other competent international organization. [] [Such] human remains, object or site in the Contract Area [should be disposed of for the benefit of mankind as a whole or preserved, so that] [] no further Exploration or Exploitation shall take place, within a reasonable radius, [to be determined by the Authority [in consultation with the Contractor] [], after taking into account the views of the State from which the remains [or objects] originated. []

 Section 6